 Laparoscopy

-Laparoscopy is keyhole surgery (via the abdomen) performed under general anaesthetic.
+A laparoscopy is keyhole surgery (via the abdomen) performed under general anaesthetic.
 A laparoscopy can confirm the presence of endometrial tissue, which can be treated during the operation.
-This operation is usually performed when other medical management hasn’t worked, when a woman has difficulty falling pregnant or when an ultrasound suggests there is deep endometriosis and scar tissue.
-It’s important to minimise this type of surgery, so look for a surgeon who has lots of experience managing endometriosis.
+This operation is usually performed when other treatment options haven’t worked, when a woman has difficulty falling pregnant or when an ultrasound suggests there is deep endometriosis and scar tissue.
+It’s important to minimise this type of surgery, so look for a specialist who has experience using different treatments to manage endometriosis.

 Magnetic resonance imaging (MRI)

 MRI is a technology used to take cross-sectional pictures of your body.
 MRI may help diagnose endometriosis if it’s reported by a radiologist with experience in diagnosing the condition.
-Using this technology for diagnosis is still in the early stages.
-It may be a good option for people who can’t access specialist ultrasound scans or want to avoid surgery.
+Using this technology to help diagnose endometriosis is still in the early stages.
+MRIs may be a good option for people who can’t access specialist ultrasound scans or want to avoid surgery.

 Stages of endometriosis

 The American Society for Reproductive Medicine has created a staging system for endometriosis.
-Endometriosis may be classified as minimal, mild, moderate or severe (or stages one to four).
-The stages are based on the location, extent and depth of endometrial tissue seen during surgery.
+Endometriosis is classified as minimal, mild, moderate or severe (or stages 1 to 4).
+The stages are based on where the endometriosis is and how much endometriosis is seen during surgery.

 The above classifications are useful, but they don’t always reflect the severity of symptoms.
-For example, a woman with stage one endometriosis may have more pain than a woman with stage four endometriosis.
+For example, a woman with stage 1 endometriosis may have more pain than a woman with stage 4 endometriosis.

 Endometriosis in teenage years

-Symptoms such as pain before and during a period may not be endometriosis.
-Also, symptoms such as pain between periods or pain related to the bowel or bladder are common in teenagers without endometriosis.
+Symptoms such as pain before and during a period, pain between periods or pain related to the bowel or bladder are common in teenage years.
+And these symptoms may not be due to endometriosis.

-Your doctor may also recommend hormonal treatments such as the combined oral contraceptive pill (COCP) and progestogens to reduce period pain.
+Your doctor may also recommend hormonal treatments such as the Pill and progestogens to reduce period pain.

-Medical management of painful periods improves symptoms for many young women.
-But if pain persists and you’ve seen a doctor three or more times over a six-month period, your doctor is likely to recommend a laparoscopy.
-The surgery will confirm the diagnosis and treat the endometriosis.
+You may find that medicines improve symptoms.
+But if pain persists and you’ve seen a doctor 3 or more times over 6 months, your doctor is likely to recommend a laparoscopy.
+Your doctor will be able to confirm the diagnosis and treat the endometriosis during surgery.

-Your doctor can refer you to a gynaecologist with specialist skills in treating endometriosis in teenage years.
+Your doctor can refer you to a gynaecologist with specialist skills in treating endometriosis in teenagers.

-It’s not OK or normal to have severe period pain.
+Pain is a common symptom of endometriosis.
+But it’s not normal to have severe period pain.
 If you think you have endometriosis, see your doctor as soon as possible, as early diagnosis and treatment can reduce the severity of the condition.

-• other symptoms: for example, if you have constipation, diarrhoea or bloating, if you have lower back or leg pain and if you feel very tired
+• different types of symptoms, for example, if you have constipation, diarrhoea or bloating; lower back or leg pain; or fatigue

-• family history: for example, if any family members have had endometriosis
+• your family history, for example, if family members have had endometriosis

-• pregnancy: for example, if you have ever tried to get pregnant.
+• your fertility, for example, if you have tried to get pregnant.

 This content has been reviewed by a group of medical subject matter experts, in accordance with Jean Hailes policy.